 Who Can Benefit from Sedation Dentistry?

 At Dr. Teeth, Dr. Defilippi wants to make you feel as relaxed as possible throughout your treatment.
-During your consultation, they will discuss your dental history and any concerns you have to help determine whether sedation is right for you.
+During your consultation, she’ll discuss your dental history and any concerns you have to help determine whether sedation is right for you.
 Sedation dentistry is a great option for patients who experience:

 - Dental Anxiety or Fear